flofriday/CardLabs/frontend/public/documentation/cardScheme.md

 Syntax: `(let ((<variable1> <init1>)...) <body>)`
 Example: `(let ((x 3)) (display x))` defines a variable `x` which is set to the initial value 3 and that can be used inside the body.
-Any expression can not access the corresponding variable definition (or will access an outside one if it exists).
+Any expression outside of the body can not access the corresponding variable definition (or will access an outside one if it exists).
+So for example, calling `(display x)` outside of our `let` body would not work in this example since `x` is only defined inside.

 ### Let\*

 Syntax: `(let* ((<variable1> <init1>)...) <body>)"`
-The `let*` construct is similar to `let` but the bindings are performed left to right which meanch that the first binding is accessible in the second binding and so on.
+The `let*` construct is similar to `let` but the bindings are performed left to right which means that the first binding is accessible in the second binding and so on.

 ### Letrec